 1. Ensure you Use the Right GoPro Camera

 Before you think about recording a hunt using a GoPro for hunting camera, ensure you have the perfect camera for the activity.

 However, this aspect becomes a matter of individual preference.
-Investing in the best camera is the answer to get clear videos.
-When choosing a camera to use for such an activity, ensure you understand how well the camera you intend to use will shoot.
+Investing in the best camera is the answer to getting clear videos.
+When choosing a camera to use for such an activity, ensure you understand the capabilities of camera you intend to use.

-The frame rate of your GoPro camera considering that you need the best videos ever.
+The frame rate of your GoPro camera is important considering that there may be alot of movement to capture.
 The highest frame rates make videos appear more fluid.
 This translates to a better definition even if there will be a lot of movements.

 There are different GoPro cameras in the market supporting a range of frame rates.
 Setting a frame rate at 60 frames per second can work best for you.
 However, setting that high rate is complicated in a way.

-With the older versions, you must reduce resolutions first before setting those higher rates.
+With the older versions, you must reduce resolution first before setting those higher rates.

 The current GoPro versions support up to 120 frames each second.
 However, setting the camera at these frame rates isn’t much necessary.
 You only need to do this if there are plans to use the camera in slow motion.

-GoPro cameras have wide-angle lenses that the conventional cameras.
+GoPro cameras have wider-angle lenses than conventional cameras.
 Users can increase the field of view according to their desires.